Fermionic UV models for neutral triple gauge boson vertices: Phenomenology

 As we have seen in the previous section, searches for two neutral gauge bosons in the final state can be used to place limits on NTGCs.
 Those anomalous couplings are generated in the SMEFT as a combination of the dimension-eight coefficients $c_{DAB}$ and the scale $\Lambda$, and we showed that the Run2 limits on individual $c_{DAB}$, see figure \ref{fig:ZZcurrent}, are of order one for $\Lambda=$ 1 TeV.
 In section~\ref{sect:models} we have connected these operators in terms of UV models and propose several benchmarks to test against experimental results.
 Indeed, in table~\ref{tab:CXY_2VLF} we present a list of models with two vector-like fermions and their contribution to $c_{DAB}$.
 In the upper part of the table, we place the benchmark $DS1$, a UV completion with a heavy lepton doublet and singlet.
 In the lowest row, we place $QQ5$, a model which contains $SU(2)$ quintuplets and quadruplets with exotic hypercharges and no color.
 Those two models have the smallest and largest values of $c_{DAB}$ and provide a good sample of the range of coefficients one should expect from the 2 VLF sets of models.

-As can also be seen in the table, benchmarks do not produce individual SMEFT coefficients, but a combination with specific sign relations, and mass and coupling dependence.
+As can also be seen in the table, benchmarks do not produce individual SMEFT coefficients, but a combination with specific sign relations, and mass and coupling $Y$ dependence.
 Those relations can be exploited to place limits on UV models and connect with their discovery potential.
+In other words, for each benchmark we can project the three dimensional $\chi^2(c_{D B \tilde B}/\Lambda^4, \, c_{D W \tilde B}/\Lambda^4, \, c_{D W \tilde W}/\Lambda^4)$ into a 1D $\chi^2(Y^2/m^2)$.

 In figure \ref{fig:massY}, we show how the SMEFT dimension-eight limits translate into mass vs coupling regions for models DS1 and QQ5.
 Despite the inherent loop suppression of these contributions, current Run2 LHC limits reach masses of a few hundreds of GeVs for the QQ5 benchmark and sizeable coupling, whereas for the DS1 benchmark the reach is clearly outside of the range of validity of the EFT.
 Specifically, the limits at 95\% C.L. that we obtain scale with the Yukawa coupling as:

+Those limits are quite weak and could be possibly be surpassed by a direct search for pair-production of the new fermions through electroweak couplings.
+However, these direct searches depend on the fermion representation and the coupling of the new states to a SM fermion and gauge boson, a coupling which does not enter into the NTGC analysis and could be rather small.
+Depending on its value, the new fermions could be collider-stable, produce displaced vertices with leptons or prompt decays.
+The reinterpretation of various signatures, e.g. slepton searches, in terms of the benchmarks we have proposed goes beyond the scope of this paper.

+Finally, note that the limit from NTGCs in~\ref{eq:426} is competitive with the limits we obtained from the re-interpretation of dimension-six global fits, Eq.~\ref{eq:LimHB2}.
+In the next section, we discuss how the current LHC limit will improve with luminosity.